raspy135/Qun-synthesizer/README.md

 	* Probably it’s because of last parameter you changed, or some unexpected MIDI cc signal.
 See the 2nd line of the display, it indicates the parameter received at last.
 	* Level overflow may cause the silent (e.g. Giving massive delay feedback).
 	* Maybe it’s not worth to spend time to figure out why, reset the preset.
 	* Save your preset on DAW by pressing REC button to dump MIDI data.
 It’s a series of CC changes.
-Then you don’t loose the preset.
+Then you don’t lose the preset.
 	* Check "Device Index" and "Number of Devices" in system menu.
 If the Device Index is 2 or more, and use it as primary device, then it may cause no sound.
 	* Check MIDI Receiving status.
 To toggle it, press "Mode" button on Lyrat board (next to Rec button).

 * BLE trouble with Windows: We don’t support WINDOWS for BLE MIDI connection.
 Please use MIDI UART or MIDI TRS A.

-* A Noise when you connect multiple devices (chained audio)
+* A noise when you connect multiple devices (chained audio)

-	* Probably it is because of ground loop.
+	* It is likely because of a ground loop.
 Use separated power supply.

 * I hear noise but I don’t connect anything to line in.
 	* Toggle MIC/LINE select (in Prm:System), set to Line in.